 What does cataract surgery involve?

-Cataract surgery usually takes about 15 to 20 minutes and most people go home from hospital about 1-2 hours later.
-It is done under local anaesthetic, which means you will be awake during the operation but you will not feel any pain.
+Cataract surgery usually takes about 15 minutes and most people go home from hospital about one to two hours later.
+It is done under local anaesthetic, which means you will be awake during the operation – most of the time drops will be used to numb the eye.
 The local anaesthetic may involve eye drops and/or an injection.
 It is a day case procedure which means you will not need to stay in hospital overnight.

 Patients often report an almost overnight improvement in their eyesight, with many returning to activities such as driving and reading with no further eye problems.
 Many people who have had cataract surgery also find that they rely less on glasses.